 For many college seniors, the final semester before graduation is filled with anxiety about an uncertain future.
 Accounting

 major Mallory Mulligan, however, breathed a little easier knowing she had a plan in place.
 In December 2013, a full six months before graduating, she was offered a summer accounting position with Ernst & Young in Boston.
-In February, she was accepted to graduate school, which she will start in the fall.
+In February 2014, she was accepted to graduate school.

 “I am so excited,” says Mulligan.
 “It feels really good knowing what I’ll be doing next.
 It’s a huge weight off my shoulders.”

 Mulligan credits the work experience she got during her two co-op jobs and through her part-time work as the accounting assistant in the Career Services & Cooperative Education Center

 with helping her land the highly competitive position at Ernst & Young.
 One of the first Manning School of Business

 students to participate in the professional co-op program

 , Mulligan had accounting jobs at John Hancock Life Insurance in Boston and at Welch Welding and Trucking in North Chelmsford.
 After the co-op job with Welch ended, the company asked her to stay on part time.

 “The jobs have given me great experience.
 I've gotten a view of the entire accounting process,” Mulligan says.
 “I've interviewed a ton and each time you get better at it.
 That builds confidence.”